Specy/specy-app/src/posts/liquid-glass-in-the-web.md

 We could do a shader for it, but I'll leave that to the next person that wants to challenge themselves.

-The [code is available here on github](https://github.com/Specy/liquid-glass) and I've also published this silly code to [npm](https://www.npmjs.com/package/@specy/liquid-glass) if you want to use it to experiment.
+The [code is available here on github](https://github.com/Specy/liquid-glass) and I've also published this silly react library to [npm](https://www.npmjs.com/package/@specy/liquid-glass-react) if you want to experiment with it.